cgyurgyik/cgyurgyik.github.io/content/post/gpu-languages.md

 By performing block-level data flow analysis, the Triton language can *automatically* unlock optimizations such as memory coalescing, thread swizzling, pre-fetching, vectorization, instruction selection (e.g. Tensor Core), shared memory allocation and synchronization, and more.

 Additionally, Triton provides a few other useful features, such as JIT compilation and auto-tuning support.
+In general, if you're not the hottest GPU expert on the block and want to get fast, custom kernels for your application, then this might be the right tool.

 ### Weaknesses
 This is a performance *savant*'s worst nightmare: we ultimately become victim to a "black box" compiler that we can only hope will optimize our kernel.
 Worse yet, we don't really have a way out.
 In other words, there exist optimizations that aren't clearly accessible from the high-level abstraction of Triton.
 So, while Triton may be the right choice for quick iteration, it isn't necessarily the best choice to squeeze out every drop of performance, i.e., it makes an important trade-off between productivity and versatility.